 Anybody who has ever cooked bacon has the general idea of how to render the oily stuff from a piece of fatty pork.
 But when we’re making lard, we want to do things a little differently.
 Leaf lard is almost flavorless and odorless, straight from the pig.
 This is the quality that you will want to carefully preserve if you plan to use your lard in baking, in making pie crust and pastry.

-In the old days, lard & fat were often chopped up and tossed into a large kettle.
+In the old days, fat was often simply chopped up and tossed into a large kettle.
 The fat was heated until the liquid lard flowed freely and was poured off into crocks where it would solidify and be stored for later use.
 Simple, yes, but rendering lard over high heat may result in a “bacon-y” flavor that can make it unsuitable for delicate pastries.

-First, I cut the lard into small pieces, about 1/2 inch or so in diameter.
-Fresh lard is pretty soft.
+First, I cut the fat into small pieces, about 1/2 inch or so in diameter.
+Fresh leaf fat is pretty soft.
 It’s actually easier to work with if it’s chilled & firm, so keep it in the fridge until you’re ready to begin.

-Use a sharp knife – while the lard itself is as soft as butter, there will be some thin tissue to cut though and the process will be a lot easier if you can cut it into neat little cubes.
-Some people suggest grinding the lard or chopping it finely in a food processor, but that sounded a little too messy.
+Use a sharp knife – while the fat itself is as soft as butter, there will be some thin tissue to cut though and the process will be a lot easier if you can cut it into neat little cubes.
+Some people suggest grinding or chopping it finely in a food processor, but that sounded a little too messy.

 Next morning, I checked both batches to see the results.
 Honestly, I could not tell the difference.
-In both the slow cooker and oven versions, the lard had transformed into nearly clear liquid with a few small fatty cubes floating here and there.
+In both the slow cooker and oven versions, the previously solid fat had transformed into nearly clear liquid with a few small fatty cubes floating here and there.
 The aroma and flavor was bland and mild.
 Success!